Does drinking and driving extend to tractor drivers?

 Could Driving a Tractor After a Beer Really Be Considered Drinking and Driving?

 One southwest Michigan man is finding out the hard way that, yes, driving your John Deere tractor after having a few drinks is consider drinking and driving in the law’s eyes.
-The Detroit Free Press reported on it last week,
+The Detroit Free Press reported,

 Sheriff’s deputies arrested a southwestern Michigan man after finding him driving a farm tractor on a county road while drunk.
 The Van Buren County sheriff’s office says the 49-year-old Paw Paw man was taken into custody around 5 p.m. on Friday in Decatur Township.
 The deputies spotted the man driving the John Deere tractor in both the northbound and southbound lanes of County Road 665.”